 Pro tip: Order the Almost Famous Wings with Alabama White Sauce, Soul Rolls, and side of their legendary collard greens.

 - Head downtown and hit up veteran owned Ubora Coffee Roasters for a freshly roasted coffee and breakfast

 - Take a walk along the Augusta Riverwalk to see the Savannah River

 - Located along the Riverwalk is the Morris Museum of Art, the oldest museum in the country devoted to the art and artists of the American South

-- Enjoy lunch at The Hive and try a local seasonal brew from Riverwatch Brewery or Savannah River Brewing Co.
+- Enjoy lunch at The Bee's Knees and try a local seasonal brew from Riverwatch Brewery or Savannah River Brewing Co.

 - Take a breather before dinner and a show tonight!

 - Have a classic Italian dinner at Luigi's, an Augusta stable since 1949.
 It's got a retro vibe, think Goodfella's or The Godfather, and the food will not disappoint.